 The artistic practice of Jan Eric Visser has been focused entirely on the transformation of his everyday garbage items into autonomous works of art.
 He likes to refer to this process as ‘Form Follows Garbage’, exploring the boundaries of his control over shape, material and colour, at the same time addressing pressing environmental issues like resource shortage and overconsumption by reducing his own carbon footprint.

 The majority of Jan Eric’s work begins from his own household.
 All the paper and card, packaging and newsprint which comes in through the front door, once it has served its original purpose, becomes transformed in his studio into sculptural forms.
 In Jan Eric’s world, it becomes part of another form of existence for artistic purpose.

-While the underlying scale of any work can be shaped by the garbage it starts from, he is never literally guided by it, but his forms emerge gradually.
-Using pulped paper and card fixed and finished with wax recovered from Catholic church candles, he makes art instinctively without ever anticipating the end result. http://www.janericvisser.nl
+While garbage shapes the underlying structure and scale of any work, Visser is never literally confined by it.
+His forms emerge gradually.
+He builds form using pulped paper and card fixed and finished with wax recovered from Catholic church candles.
+Jan Eric makes art instinctively without ever anticipating the end result.

 ‘I must admit that I don’t look upon art as a commodity to be easily understood and consumed.
 Every day I am working towards a transformation of matter, and therefore of myself’Jan Eric Visser

 ‘Hovering mysteriously between humanoid and abstract’